 Robotic Process Automation is the automation of repetitive, rules-based tasks that present little variation.
 The processes selected for automation with RPA are typically smaller, decomposed processes of much larger, complex ones.
 For example, extracting information from invoices to input them into ERPs (enterprise resource planner) is a very common task that's automated using RPA.
 Still, it's only a small piece of the much larger flow to process invoices end-to-end.

-Intelligent Process Automation would automate much more of that process and remove the human intervention that introduces error and decreases execution speed.
+Intelligent Process Automation (IPA) would automate much more of that process and remove the human intervention that introduces error and decreases execution speed.
 For example, machine learning can be used to review the invoice for compliance.
 Decision modeling software can be leveraged to automate the checks that managers or finance teams would perform manually, and so on.

 What are the Benefits of Intelligent Process Automation?

 According to Mckinsey, organizations in different industries that have experimented with Intelligent Process Automation have seen impressive returns that include: